uw-echospace/group-website/content/authors/adkris/index.md

 education:
   courses:
-  - course: BE in Electrical Engineering (ongoing)
+  - course: BE in Electrical Engineering (in progress)
     institution: University of Washington
-    year: 2020
+    year: 2024

 # Social/Academic Networking
 # For available icons, see: https://sourcethemes.com/academic/docs/page-builder/#icons